The 30-year-old health sector billionaire

 Elizabeth Holmes is convinced that she is on a big mission: "The beginning was what I could do to make a change in the world.

-"To affect people's lives in a meaningful way."'Difference to the world'
+"To affect people's lives in a meaningful way."

 A huge number of medical diagnoses are based on blood tests - billions of tests a year in the US alone, costing tens of billions of dollars.
 Yet for many people they are unaffordable and invasive.
 There's a widespread fear of needles and testing.